-- 1 Have You Suffered an Amputation, Ketoacidosis or Kidney Failure After Taking Invokana?
+- 2 Have You Suffered an Amputation After Taking Invokana?

-The attorneys at our law firm are investigating cases of individuals suffering amputations, broken bones, acute myocardial infarction, stroke, kidney damage, renal failure, and diabetic ketoacidosis following the use of the Type 2 diabetes drug Invokana.
-These individuals may be eligible for financial compensation.
+The attorneys at our law firm are investigating cases of individuals suffering below the knee, foot, and toe amputations following the use of the Type 2 diabetes drug Invokana.
+These individuals may be eligible for significant financial compensation.
 Call now for a free case evaluation and to learn if you are entitled to redress for your injuries.

 What is Invokana?

-Invokana (canagliflozin) is a once-a-day medication used to lower blood sugar levels for diabetics.
+Invokana (canagliflozin) is a once-a-day medication used to lower blood sugar levels in diabetic patients.
 The medication belongs to a new generation of drugs known as SGLT2 inhibitors and is manufactured by drug maker Johnson & Johnson subsidiary Janssen Pharmaceuticals.
 Other SGLT2 inhibitor medications that have been approved by the FDA for the U.S. market include:

-- Combination drug linagliptin and empagliflozin – brand name Glyxambi
+- Combination drug linagliptin and empagliflozin – brand name Glyxambi, made by Boehringer-Ingelheim

-- Combination drug canagliflozin and metformin – brand name Invokamet
+- Combination drug canagliflozin and metformin – brand name Invokamet, made by Janssen Pharmaceuticals

-- Extended release combination drug metformin and dapagliflozin – brand name Xigduo XR
+- Extended-release combination drug metformin and dapagliflozin – brand name Xigduo XR, made by AstraZeneca

 Invokana – Increased Amputation Risks